-- 9.1 Incidents involving unauthorised drugs in the academy will be dealt with in line with the trust's drug and alcohol policy. - 9.2 Where a pupil is suspected of concealing an unauthorised drug, a search may be carried out in line with the trust's physical intervention policy.
+- 9.1 Drug-related incidents in primary schools are rare however the academy recognises the need for clear procedures should an incident involving unauthorised drugs occur.
+All cases of drug-related incidents must be reported to the head of school and will be dealt with in line with the Trust's drug and alcohol policy. - 9.2 Where a pupil is suspected of concealing an unauthorised drug, a search may be carried out in line with the Trust's physical intervention policy. - 9.3 All incidents will be recorded by SLT.